 For the honor of Grayskull, She-Ra has the power!

 Now that we’ve got your attention, we should probably let you know that DreamWorks Animation’s She-Ra and the Princesses of Power has released a set of new images from the upcoming highly-anticipated Netflix show, headed by Eisner Award-winning writer & artist Noelle Stevenson.

 The new images reveal several main characters from the reboot of the mid-80s She-Ra: Princess of Power, which saw Princess Adora raise her magic sword and become the most powerful woman in the universe so she could kick ass and defeat evil.
 These returning characters include Adora and the titular She-Ra voiced by Aimee Carrero, Glimmer voiced by Karen Fukuhara, Bow voiced by Marcus Scribner, and Catra voiced by AJ Michalka.

 Although the new She-Ra shares similarities to her 80s predecessor, there are some marked differences between the two, particularly in her physique which is now broader and stronger (changes we’re more than happy to embrace).

-This blond bossbitch was one of our fave female superheroes then and we can’t wait to see what the updated show brings when it hits Netflix on November 16.
-Until then, here’s our homage to the female cartoon characters who rock our worlds.
+This blond boss was one of our fave female superheroes then and we were pleased with what the updated Netflix show brought to the table.
+Here’s our homage to the female cartoon characters who rock our worlds.

 Foxxy Love – Drawn Together